PalinuroSec/palinuro.dev/content/encrypt.md

 Signal is an amazing alternative to Telegram and WhatsApp.
 It does encryption right and it is one of the best communication applications developed so far.

-DOWNSIDES: You can only text me on Signal if you have my phone number.
+DOWNSIDES: You can only text me on Signal if you have my phone number (which i don't give out very easily).

 ## Telegram Secret Chats